shtayeb/RssFeed/Readme.md

 - CSRF token protection for the forms
 - Check django for any other userful data to be included in the context
+- Check the laravel readirect()->back() and implement it for the GO

+- Create page for post list, feed following pages
+- Create feed follow CRUD